Edward Hornor Coates

-Pennsylvania Academy of the Fine Arts
+Early life and education

+Coates was born on November 12, 1846, in Philadelphia, the son of Joseph Potts Hornor Coates and Eliza Henri Troth, a family of Quakers.
+He attended Haverford College in Haverford, Pennsylvania, where he graduated in 1864.

+Career

-Painter John McLure Hamilton, in a chapter about Coates from his book Men I Have Painted (1921), describes Coates' tenure at PAFA:
+Painter John McLure Hamilton, in a chapter about Coates from his book Men I Have Painted (1921), describes Coates' tenure at the Pennsylvania Academy of the Fine Arts:

 The reign of Mr. Coates at the Academy marked the period of its greatest prosperity.
 Rich endowments were made to the schools, a gallery of national portraiture was formed, and some of the best examples of Gilbert Stuart's work acquired.
 The annual exhibitions attained a brilliancy and éclat hitherto unknown...
 Mr. Coates wisely established the schools upon a conservative basis, building almost unconsciously the dykes high against the oncoming flow of insane novelties in art patterns...
 In this last struggle against modernism the President was ably supported by Eakins, Anschutz, Grafly, [Henry Joseph] Thouron, Vonnoh, and Chase...
 His unfailing courtesy, his disinterested thoughtfulness, his tactfulness, and his modesty endeared him to scholars and masters alike.
 No sacrifice of time or of means was too great, if he thought he could accomplish the end he always had in view—the honour and the glory of the Academy.

 Thomas Eakins became director of the school at PAFA in 1882, and Coates became chairman of instruction (and Eakins' superior) the following year.
 Coates commissioned The Swimming Hole from Eakins in 1884 as a work to be added to PAFA's permanent collection, only later to exchange it for the artist's Singing the Pathetic Song (1881).
 The nudity of the men in The Swimming Hole was unlikely to have bothered Coates, he and Eakins served as PAFA's representatives overseeing Eadweard Muybridge's photographic studies of the human body in motion.
 But most of the men in Eakins' painting were PAFA students, and having students pose nude for an instructor was contrary to PAFA policy.
 In January 1886, when Eakins had a male model remove his loincloth before either a female class or a mixed male-and-female class – also contrary to PAFA policy – Coates wrote him a letter of reprimand.
 But the incident soon snowballed into a full-blown scandal, with accusations of sexual impropriety (and even incest) against Eakins.
 Coates requested and received his resignation.
 Although their friendship was strained, Coates remained a supporter of the artist.
 When an Eakins client balked at paying for the bas-relief panels Knitting and Spinning, Coates bought them and donated them to PAFA.
 On 24 January 1890, Coates addressed the Art Club of Philadelphia on "The Academy of the Fine Arts and Its Future," urging that "what the Academy now needs more than all else,—and it is worthy an eloquent and convincing plea,—is the intelligent interest and sympathetic co-operation of every citizen."